Argenis (wrestler): Lucha Underground (2015–2017)

-Starting at the end of Season 1, Argenis' actor also portrayed the character Barrio Negro.
-Barrio Negro was a member of a trios team called The Disciples of Death, along with his partners Trece and Sinestro de la Muerte.
-The Disciples of Death defeated Angélico, Son of Havoc and Ivelisse for the Trios Championship.
+Starting at the end of Season 1, Argenis also began portraying the Barrio Negro character.
+Barrio Negro was a member of a team called The Disciples of Death, along with his partners Trece and Sinestro de la Muerte.
+On the July 28, 2015 episode, The Disciples of Death defeated Angélico, Son of Havoc, and Ivelisse to win the Lucha Underground Trios Championship.
 They lost the title in a rematch between the two teams on November 22.
-On the April 20, 2016 edition of Lucha Underground, the characters of Barrio Negro and Trece were killed off when Sinestro de la Muerte turned on his former partners, and ripped their hearts out.
-Lucha Underground never acknowledged that Barrio Negro and Argenis were the same person.
+On the April 20, 2016 episode, Barrio Negro and Trece were killed off when Sinestro de la Muerte turned on his former partners, ripping their hearts out of their chests.
+It was never acknowledged on air that Barrio Negro and Argenis were the same person.

-Argenis made appearances as Argenis through season 3, still being utilized as a jobber.
-He did not appear at all during season 4, and it is unknown if he was still employed by Lucha Underground when it ceased operations in 2018.
+In Season 3, Uribe began portraying the Argenis character again.
+He did not appear at all during Season 4, and it is unknown if he was still employed by Lucha Underground when it ceased operations in 2018.